 So if you are thinking of trying to do this on a commercial level, which I sincerely hope you aren’t, then you are unlikely to ever make a very large profit.

 We have six Breed clubs in the United Kingdom and all of them have the breed standard on their website, most have links to reputable breeders.
 Study the breed standard, talk to breeders and go to a few shows before you buy a puppy.
 Same for the United States, there are plenty of incredible Pomeranian breeders out there.

-There is a list of allowed colours for Pomeranians.
-Rare colours usually mean that the puppy is not pure bred.
+There is a list of allowed colors for Pomeranians.
+Rare colors usually mean that the puppy is not purebred.
 For instance, we don’t have blue merle as it comes from shelties.

 Whites are very hard to breed but allowed.
 Black and Tans show from time to time and they can be very pretty but not allowed in the show ring.
 They can be bred from but only breeders who know the inherent problems should use them.

 Don’t buy a dog thinking you can put it to stud, this will only work if it campaigned in the show ring and does some winning, even then you may never get the chance to use him.
 Most breeders don’t use pet dogs; they study pedigrees and the winning dogs in the show rings, then choose the dog(s) they want to use.
 They plan each breeding carefully.

 There are many things that can go wrong in any breed of dog, and Pomeranians have their fair share of health concerns.
 Pomeranians suffer a lot from open fontanels, slipping patellas, heart murmurs, etc. It is therefore essential that you learn as much as possible concerning your own bitch and her pedigree before you start.

 Don’t breed until you can commit for each pup, forever.